-These values are also used in next $\mu^+$DIF case.
-According to Figs. \ref{fig:J-PARC} and \ref{fig:J-PARC-OSCI}, the magnitude of $\bar{\nu}_e$ appearance through the finite-size correction can be almost same with or larger than that of the flavor oscillation with the sterile neutrinos.
-Furthermore, the effect is sensitive to the absolute neutrino mass and the mass hierarchy of neutrino.
+These values are also used in the next $\mu^+$DIF case.
+According to Figs. \ref{fig:J-PARC} and \ref{fig:J-PARC-OSCI}, the magnitude of the $\bar{\nu}_e$ appearance through $P^{(d)}$ can be almost the same as, or larger than, that of the flavor oscillation with the sterile neutrinos.
+Furthermore, the effect is sensitive to the absolute neutrino mass and the mass hierarchy of the neutrino.

 2. $\mu^+$ DIF